|

 - Calculating roots: The square root and the cube root are the inverse operations of squares and cubes respectively.

-- Simplification: To calculate the cube of a square, you raise the number to the power of 6 (for example, (b2)3 = b6).
+- Simplification: To calculate the cube of a square, raise the number to the power of 6 (for example, (b2)3 = b6).

 Understanding Squares and Cubes of Numbers